Equity Residential (EQR) and the Battle of Fundamentals vs. Technicals

 EQR’s Market Performance

-EQR stocks went up by 0.65% for the week, with a monthly drop of -2.10% and a quarterly performance of 21.25%, while its annual performance rate touched 9.46%.
-The volatility ratio for the week stands at 1.42% while the volatility levels for the past 30 days are set at 1.74% for Equity Residential.
-The simple moving average for the period of the last 20 days is 0.11% for EQR stocks with a simple moving average of 20.80% for the last 200 days.
+EQR stocks went up by 4.87% for the week, with a monthly jump of 3.94% and a quarterly performance of 21.40%, while its annual performance rate touched 17.33%.
+The volatility ratio for the week stands at 1.51% while the volatility levels for the past 30 days are set at 1.69% for Equity Residential.
+The simple moving average for the period of the last 20 days is 3.68% for EQR stocks with a simple moving average of 24.65% for the last 200 days.

 Analysts’ Opinion of EQR